 Information about which field or fields of study does a publication belong to is very valuable for many tasks.
 The MAG dataset contains papers, their related keywords and its field of study.
 For each field of study, we have stored all the papers and keywords related to that field in one file.
 Each Field belongs to some level (level0, level1, level2 or level3).
 The list given to the researcher are all the level 0 fields; computer science, physics, chemistry, biology etc. (19 such fields exists).
 These are very diverse fields and the user selects one of these fields.
 Figure 3 illustrates how the actual fields are present and related to each other.

 Figure 3 Figure 4

+Figure 3 represents the actual hierarchy of the dataset.
+Papers belong to one of the level 3 nodes and these nodes can be a part of multiple level 2 nodes which can be a part of multiple level 1 nodes.
+Although the number of level 1 nodes who are a part of multiple level 0 nodes are comparatively less, it is also possible.
+(In case of inter disciplinary fields) Hence, locating the field of study to get all the relevant papers using the keywords is a very tedious and difficult task.

+The hybrid binary tree (figure 4) divides each level in 2 halves, one greater than the average confidence score and the other equal to and less than the average confidence score of all the children nodes with the parent node.
+The keywords of all the papers are fetched from the bottom to top most level and stored after grouping in the higher levels.
+There is duplication of data, but the amount of computation time is saved largely as at every step just like the binary tree search algorithm, the unmatched half side of the tree is pruned.

 The main purpose is to select all the papers from the fields which are relevant to the user, based on the keywords entered.
 This is done by checking similarity of all field’s keywords with that of the entered keywords. choose the fields which are most similar and extract all its papers.
 To optimize this search a hybrid binary tree is created as discussed in the step 3 of data pre-processing.
 Figure 4 shows an example of how the tree looks like.